Organisms

 Are the iron atoms that ride along in the hemoglobin molecule that keeps

-animals alive, alive?
+humans alive, alive?

-concept of symbiosis can be abstracted further to include all
+The concept of symbiosis can be abstracted

-social behaviors, as forms of intraspecific symbiosis.
+to include social behaviors, as forms of intraspecific symbiosis.
+Microbiologist Bonnie Bassler describes symbiotic/social

-bacteria and the chemical signaling involved.
+behaviors among bacteria and the chemical signaling involved to keep their societies thriving.

 Something